vekatze/neut/book/src/terms.md

 ### Semantics

-The value of a rune literal is a Unicode code point encoded in UTF-8.
+The value of a rune literal is represented as its UTF-8 byte sequence packed into an `int32`.

-The underlying representation of a rune is an int32.

 ### Type